 Members of the public will have a say in how the central island is developed in Picardy Place, writes Peter Williamson, chair of the Picardy Residents’ Association (PRA).
+Test.

 The Council’s Transport & Environment Committee received a Progress Update on Edinburgh St James works on 5 December.

 Included in the report was the position on Picardy Place, with a proposal for ‘further public engagement on the public realm enhancement opportunities on the Central Island’ to commence in the New Year.

 Positive discussions later took place between the Council and PRA on the engagement process.
 From that meeting there was agreement in principle that various local stakeholders should produce a list of broad options for the central island.